onion-lang/onion/index.md

   Windows: org\onion_lang
 .

-### onion
+## onion

-#### Usage:
     onionc [options] source files... [command line arguments]

-#### Available optionsÅF
+## Available options:
 + -classpath <classpath> Set classpath of source files in compilation.
 + -encoding <encoding> Set encoding of source files.
 + -maxErrorReports <error count> Set the maximum number of comiplation errors reported.

 Onionc compiles source files into in-memory classfiles and execute them.
 The entry point is:

     If there is explicit class definitions and they have main methods, The main method of the class on the top.
 Otherwise, the first statement in the toplevel is the entry point.

-## Limitations
+# Limitations

 + Some compilation-time checks is not implemented  (e.g. checking that abstract methods are implemented, checking that